Skip to content

 Commercial Trucking Insurance Available in Illinois

-Both Illinois and the FMCSA have minimum requirements for anyone seeking Iowa commercial truck insurance.
+Both Illinois and the FMCSA have minimum requirements for anyone seeking Illinois commercial truck insurance.
 If you have your own authority, you will need primary liability insurance.
 And if you have employees, many states require that you carry workers compensation insurance.
 A leased owner operator may choose non-trucking use liability insurance or coverage for downtime, towing, and emergency expense coverage.

 The advantage of choosing Joe Morten & Son for your trucking company insurance needs is that we will help you customize coverage for your specific operation, whether you have one truck or 500.
 Because trucking is all we do, Illinois motor carriers can trust that their coverage will match their needs.